watty62/100-days-of-code/log.md

 * [Resources](resources.md)

+### Day 26: 2017-Jan-28
+**Today's Progress** Had a great start today.
+Cleaned up the album listing script and got that fully working.
+Wrote the new script to take the output of that and write it to a SQLite database.
+There were issues with extended character sets which I overcame, logging the problem ones then fixing them at source.
+The day ended less well while trying to sort out VirtualEnv - which I have intended to use for a while.
+Something is screwed up since I installed it months ago.
+Spent 2 hours trying to fix it that I was going to use to work on my jazz bot.

+**Thoughts** Ho hum.

 ### Day 25: 2017-Jan-27
 **Today's Progress** Having missed my first day yesteday I could have done with more time today.
 As we prepare for [Code The City](http://codethecity.org)'s Chatbot and AI weekend I returned for an hour of working on a SlackBot as a demo for the weekend.
 I decided to use my MP3 album collection as a basis.
 So I am putting the albums in a SQLite database (almost done), then I am going to use the Bot to query it.
 For example, which albums do I have by Sonny Rollins?
 Do I have an album called "Stardust" etc. This builds on teh album lister, below.